kengboonang/GovTechTHA/README.md

 - replace pseudocode for backend code
 - adding functionality to allow users to use their own API Key

-How to Use:
+How to Use (Without Docker):
+1. Pull from repo.
-1. Navigate to "src" and install requirements using "pip install -r requirements.txt"
+2. Navigate to "src" and install requirements using "pip install -r requirements.txt"
-2. To load documentation, launch FastAPI using ```python -m uvicorn main:app --reload```
+3. To load documentation, launch FastAPI using ```python -m uvicorn main:app --reload```
-3. Documentation can be accessed at http://127.0.0.1:8000/docs .
+4. Documentation can be accessed at http://127.0.0.1:8000/docs .
-4. To load chat interface, launch Streamlit using ```python -m streamlit run app.py```
+5. To load chat interface, launch Streamlit using ```python -m streamlit run app.py```
-5. Web interface should automatically load.
+6. Web interface should automatically load.

+How to View (Using Docker):
+1. Pull from repo.
+2. Create your own .env file and add it to the "src" folder, setting your API Key in the following format:

+"OPENAI_KEY = {API_KEY}"

+3. Run "docker build -t {image_name}:{version}"
+4. Run "docker run -d -p {port}:8501 --name {webserver_name} {image_name}:{version}"
+5. Visit the webpage at "http://localhost:9090/" in your browser

 Requirements: